net-angels/webrados/README.md

 WebRados
 ---------
 This software provides REST access to CEPH storage directly.
-The goal of WebRados is to provide as simple and fast as possible acces to RADOS.
-This is single tenant system which aims to help website owners with large ammount of statis file to effectively srore and retrieve data in reliable CEPH cluster.
-If you need something multi tenant and with more features plese refer to Ceph/RadosGateway.
+The goal of Web Rados is to provide as simple and fast as possible access to RADOS.
+This is single tenant system which aims to help website owners with large amount of static file to effectively store and retrieve data in reliable CEPH cluster.
+If you need something multi tenant and with more features please refer to Ceph/RadosGateway.

 Supported modes are  fetch,  delete, stat
 Before installing, make sure you have CEPH installed and running (https://ceph.com/docs/master/rados/deployment/ceph-deploy-install).